peterbsmyth/learn-mongo/README.md

 ## Intro to MongoDb

 [MongoDb](http://www.mongodb.com/) is the leading NoSQL Database today.
-You'll find it supports SQL-like aggregation is used by the big companies like Facebook and Expedia.
-Though used in enterprise it is also quick and easy for solo developers to get started with.
+You'll find it supports SQL-like aggregation and is used by the big companies like Facebook and Expedia.
+Though used in enterprise-grade applications, it is also quick and easy for solo developers to get started with.

 MongoDb stores data in JSON-like structures.
 This makes it a top-choice in the JavaScript world because it is so familiar and it fits hand-in-glove with the rest of a Javascript developer's toolkit.
 For example a database entry for a restaurant might look like: